 - Underpinned by GlobalScale/Marvell’s ESPRESSObin, a high performance 64-bit, dual core, low power consumption networking computing platform

 - 64-bit Marvell ARMADA® 3720 network processing system-on-chip (SoC)

 - Marvell 88E6141 networking switch which drives three GbE Ethernet (WAN/LAN/OPT) ports, one Mini PCIe slot, one USB 3.0 port, one USB 2.0 port, one Micro USB port (console) and one SATA port

-The SG-1100 is ideal for Small Office Home Office (SOHO), home lab, virtual office, small to medium business, corporate branch office, remote workers, Managed Service Providers and Managed Security Service Providers who need up to 1 Gbps of firewall performance for desktop, edge network, and IoT deployments.
+The SG-1100 is ideal for Small Office Home Office (SOHO), home lab, virtual office, small to medium business, corporate branch office, and remote worker deployments needing up to 1 Gbps of secure networking performance.

 Next, let’s take a look at this fighter’s punching power.
 Here are three instructive graphs:

 The first shows raw throughput with packet filtering disabled (yes, we have buyers who run in this mode):